uptake/uptasticsearch/CONTRIBUTING.md

 > `uptasticsearch` may be tested against specific additional intermediate versions if bugs are found in the interaction between `uptasticsearch` and those versions

-So, for example, as of August 2020 that meant we tested against:
+So, for example, as of September 2020 that meant we tested against:

-* 1.0.0
+* 1.0.3
 * 1.7.6
 * 2.4.6
 * 5.6.16